SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/MorphicAthens/MorphicAthens.md

 ```

 where `defaultExtent` is simply defined as

 ```language=Smalltalk
 AthensHello >> defaultExtent
     ^ 400@400
 ```

 The `drawOn:` method, mandatory in Morph subclasses, asks Athens to render
-its drawing, and it'll then display it in a Morphic canvas as a Form (a bitmap
+its drawing and it'll then display it in a Morphic canvas as a Form (a bitmap
 pictures)

 ```language=Smalltalk